 Remember that you are not responsible for deciding whether or not abuse has occurred.
 This is the task of the police and child or adult protection agencies following referral to them.

-Any member of staff who suspects that a colleague may be abusing children, young person, adult or vulnerable adults should act on their suspicions.
-Action should also be taken if it is felt that colleagues are not following the published codes of conduct for dealing children, young people and vulnerable adults.
+Any member of staff who suspects that a colleague may be abusing children, young people, adult or vulnerable adults should act on their suspicions.
+Action should also be taken if it is felt that colleagues are not following the published codes of conduct for dealing children, young people, and vulnerable adults.

 - Write down the details of the incident